eddie3/gogrepo/README.md

     -lang [LANG [LANG ...]]  game language(s) (ex. en fr de) -skipknown            only update new games in your library (not with -id) -id <title>           specify the game to update by 'title' from the manifest (not with -skipknown)
+                          <title> can be found in the !info.txt of the game directory

 --